LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 6. the block acquired from s5_alloc_block is uninitialized
 7. watch out for vn_len, it can change when write to the file
 8. every time you modify an inode, even it's just modifying the linkcount, dirty it!
+9. there's no bug with linkcount!!!
+10. always check that the size of dir is a multiple of dirent size
+11. I add a panic in s5fs_mkdir when there's no space, it should be removed once I'm sure there is no bugs

 ####TODO

+1. s5_link: linkcount on inode_child
+2. watch out for linkcount: it should always be greater than 1
+3. Add lock mechanisms in s5fs.c
+4. add more KASSERT for s5fs_mkdir(check the linkcount)

 ####Questions